The Bankrate promise

 - Designate proper proportions: If you have multiple beneficiaries but the death benefit funds are not to be split equally, then you are typically required to state in the policy the exact percentages that each will receive.
 Otherwise, it might cause legal disputes at the time of settlement.

 - Update policy: Whether you get married, start a family or lose a spouse, life-altering events make it necessary to update your life insurance policy to include the current contact information of your beneficiaries.
 If you want a minor beneficiary to get the money only after they become an adult, you may also choose to create a revocable trust where the death benefit funds will be held until they are old enough.

 - Keep beneficiaries informed: A life insurance beneficiary does not automatically get a death benefit — they are required to make a claim to the money with sufficient proof.
 Make sure your beneficiaries know that they are included in your life insurance policy with all the details about the insurer and policy terms to allow them to make a claim to the money after your death without delay.

 Per stirpes versus per capita distribution

 The distribution of your death benefit can either be per stirpes or per capita.
-The former involves the money being divided equally between descendants if the primary beneficiary dies.
+Per stirpes means the money will be divided equally between descendants if the primary beneficiary dies.
 For example, if the money is to be split between two of your children but one of them has died before you, the surviving beneficiary still gets their intended share but the other share is divided equally among the children of the deceased beneficiary.

-In the same situation but under a per capita arrangement, the death benefit would be split equally between the remaining primary beneficiary and each of the descendants of the other beneficiary.
-This can potentially result in the primary beneficiary getting less than what was originally intended.
+In the same situation but under a per capita arrangement, the death benefit would go to the remaining primary beneficiary.

 |Generational distribution of benefit among descendants